naninovel/docs/docs/guide/engine-services.md

 }
 ```

-Given the aforementioned service, you can get via the engine API in the following way:
+You can now access the aforementioned custom service it in the following way:

 ```csharp
 var customService = Engine.GetService<CustomService>();